pypeclub/pypeclub.github.io/docs/artist_hosts_nukestudio.md

 </div>
 </div>

-:::caution
+:::important
-Only clips with `subset` tag are accepted during publishing.
-This doesn't apply to `review` clip in track named `review`.
+Only clips with `subset` will be directly processed for publishing.
 :::

 ### Custom Tags Details